Caoimhinv/pands-project2021/README.md

 ![overall boxplot](boxplot.png)

 We can see all the relative dimensions of each element.
 The sepal length is the longest dimension while the petal width is the smallest.
 The petal length has the biggest variance while the sepal width has the least.
-We can see this information already in the text analysis above but it is much easier to appreciate when presented in this manner.
+We saw this information already in the text analysis above but it is much easier to appreciate when presented in this manner.
-To find out more we need to isolate the elements and see what is going on with each individual species.
+To find out more we need to isolate the attributes and see what is going on with each individual class.
 I've created a grid of 4 boxplots here using the **.subplots()** tool.

 ![separated boxplot](boxplot1.png)